ychalier/notifpy/README.md

  - `update`: force update
  - `add`: see below

-**Add a new videos series to check:**

-The command syntax is the following:
+**Add a new videos series to check:** the command syntax is the following:

     notif.py>add TYPE IDENTIFIER PATTERN

-To know the type and the identifier to put in, go check on YouTube the list of all videos from the channel you want to analyze.
-If the URL is something like `www.youtube.com/channel/UC2Qw1dzXDBAZPwS7zm37g8g/videos`, then the type is `channel` and the identifier is the channel id, in this case `UC2Qw1dzXDBAZPwS7zm37g8g`.
+To know the type and the identifier to put in, go check on YouTube the list of all videos from the channel you want to analyze:
+ - if the URL is like `youtube.com/channel/UC2Qw1dzXDBAZPwS7zm37g8g/videos`, then the type is `channel` and the identifier is the channel id, in this case `UC2Qw1dzXDBAZPwS7zm37g8g`.
+ - if the URL is like `youtube.com/user/username/videos`, the the type is `username` and the identifier is the given username. *Caution: the displayed username does not work, use the one in the URL*.

+**Automatic start:** if you want for the script to be executed at startup silently so the update thread always runs in the background, be sure to use the command `pythonw notif.py`.

+For example, on Windows, create a batch file in `%AppData%\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` and write:

+    @echo off
+    cd C:\Path\To\The\Folder\notif.py\
+    start /B pythonw notif.py